mywrites/mywrites.github.io/api_basics.md

 When you access API sites, you will know which scenario is at play.

-**Rate Limiting** (explained in the **Reference/Tutorial** section) can also impact API use.
+[Rate Limiting](api_ref_guide.md#rate-limiting) (explained in the **Reference/Tutorial**) can also impact API use.
 With rate limiting, there might be a restriction specific to the number of times you can make an API request per day or even per minute.
 Exceeding limits might result in a warning message, a statement that restricts further usage for a designated time period, or an additional charge for this excess usage.